 You have no items in your shopping cart.

-This theory is based on a photograph apparently gurning in between takes on the set of Albert Nobbs.
+This theory is based on a photograph of her apparently gurning in between takes on the set of Albert Nobbs.
 Gurning is a kind of extreme facial muscle stretching (and, believe it or not, a competitive “sport” for old men with no teeth in the North of England).
 Facial exercises are equally daft, in my opinion (and experience – I spent months and months trying them a few years ago).

 My facial exercise guru of choice was Carole Maggio with a routine called Facercise.
 As well as looking stupid, they don’t really work and some experts claim that extreme muscle manipulation makes matters – specifically wrinkles – worse.